nick-ma/IELTS/03 Writing/03 koolean/01 Task1写作训练/02 Writting Task 2.md

 Dear Sir or Madam,

 I hope you will not be surprised when you receive this letter.
-As you may know, I have organiazed a business meeting that will be held next week, but there are some changes concerning this meeting.
+As you may know, I have organized a business meeting that will be held next week, but there are some changes concerning this meeting.

 I am sorry for these changes and the inconvenience that it brings to you.
-As the original arrangement, this meeting will be held in the biggest multi-functional meeting room of Hilten Hetel, but I just received the call from the manager of the hotel that said the meeting room we booked was damaged by the storm last night.
-Water came into the roof and all projectors are out of function, futhermore, they cannot be repaired by the date of the meeting.
+As the original arrangement, this meeting will be held in the biggest multi-functional meeting room of Hilton Hotel, but I just received the call from the manager of the hotel that said the meeting room we booked was damaged by the storm last night.
+Water came into the roof and all projectors are out of function, furthermore, they cannot be repaired by the date of the meeting.

-The hotel manager have rearranged a new place, the Town Meeting Center, for our meeting, and it's about 10 minutes drive away from the hotel.
+The hotel manager has rearranged a new place, the Town Meeting Center, for our meeting, and it's about 10 minutes drive away from the hotel.
 As a compensation, Hilton Hotel will provide a shuttle for our attendees between the hotel and the Town Meeting Center for free if you present your attendee card to the caretaker in advance.
-The meeting's date and time remains as original.
+The meeting's date and time remain as original.

-Again, I am sorry about the inconvenince and hope you cloud attend this meeting.
+Again, I am sorry for the inconvenience and hope you could attend this meeting.

 Sincerely, Nick.